ccUnity3d/Brainztorm-docs/manual/errors/server.rst

 Show errors in Admin Tools
 ==========================

-Admin tools has an option "Diagnostics" and the sub-option "Errors", in this section you can see all the crashes in the game that has been reported by the client ordered by the lastest insidence to the first.
+Unde the *Diagnostics > Errors* option, you can see all error reports made by the client, ordered from lastest insidence to the oldest.
+These error reports include server failures, brainztorm sdks detected errors and crashes.

-At the right top of the screen, you can find a section of filters to group by type of errors and show a specific error by its code.
+At the right top of the screen, you can find filters to group by type of errors or show a specific error by its unique id.

 .. image:: images/errors-filter.png

-In the list of errors you can see the following columns:
+In the list of errors you can see the following properties:

 .. image:: images/errors.png